-Escherichia coliis a bacterium that lives in your colon.
+Escherichia coli is a bacterium that lives in your colon.
 It has a metabolic pathway that allows for the synthesis of the amino acid tryptophan (Trp).
-This pathway starts with a precurser molecule and proceeds through five enzyme catalyzed steps before reaching the final Trp product.
+This pathway starts with a precursor molecule and proceeds through five enzyme catalyzed steps before reaching the final Trp product.
 It is important that E. coli be able to control the rate of Trp synthesis because the amount of Trp available from the environment varies considerably.
 If you eat a meal with little or no Trp, the E. coli in your gut must compensate by making more.
 If you eat a meal rich in Trp, E. coli doesn't want to waste valuable resources or energy to produce the amino acid because it is readily available for use.
-Therefore, E. coli uses the amount of Trp synthesis is increased.
+Therefore, E. coli uses the amount of Trp present to regulate the pathway.
+If levels are not adequate, the rate of Trp synthesis is increased.
 If levels are adequate, the rate of Trp synthesis is inhibited.
 There are two ways of regulating the Trp pathway: